-Almost every record in iPassport allows for attachments from the ‘Attach’ tab.
+Almost every record in iPassport allows adding attachments under the Attach tab.

 This provides an extremely useful tool for adding documents to a given record.
-These are not controlled by iPassport as say, a controlled document, but access can be restricted and they are backed up along with everything else.
+Attachments are not handled by iPassport in the same way that Controlled Documents are.
+They don’t follow review processes or get tracked like controlled prints, nor can they be previewed on screen, but access can be restricted and they are backed up along with everything else.

 The ‘Manage Attachment Types’ allows the user to categorise their attachments.
 This makes searching for an attachment easier if there are a lot of attachments within a record.

 There is no requirement to use attachment types when adding an attachment.
 However, iPassport does not search text within attachments so this can be useful for locating information quickly.

 To add a new attachment type:

 Attachment types that are not in use can be deleted by clicking the trash/bin icon under Actions.
 The delete icon only shows if the type is not in use.
 The edit (pencil) icon is always available to modify the name of the type if required.

 - Open - The attachment will be visible to everyone who can access the record and they can remove or archive it